robertn01/git-novice/_episodes/01-basics.md

 - Understand the workshop structure
 - "Understand how to signal the instructor and helpers during the workshop."
 keypoints:
+- We'll use the sticky notes for signaling the instructor and the helpers during the class.
+That way you don't need to have your hand up while waiting for someone to be free to help.
 - "Yellow is Yes / Agree / I'm Caught Up."
 - "Blue is No / Disagree / I Need Help."
 ---